pitfail/pitfail-reports/report1/report1.rst

 User Effort Estimation
 ----------------------
-Several of the most common usage scenarios for the Pitfail website are evaluated below.
+Several of the most common usage scenarios for the PitFail website are evaluated below.
 In particular, note that common scenarios (e.g. buying a stock) are much easier to perform than rare scenarios (e.g. creating a new league):